yshui/entangle/README.md

 # entangle
-Forward input devices over network
+Spooky input device action at a distance